 Q. How can I check my blood pressure at home without a machine?

-A. First, locate the artery below the thumb on the within of your wrist and place two fingers there.
-Count what percentage times you are feeling your heartbeat over a 15-second period.
+A. First, locate the artery below the thumb within your wrist and place two fingers there.
+Count what percentage of times you feel your heartbeat over 15 seconds.

-Then multiply your count by four to urge your resting pulse.
-When you’re checking pulse by hand, you are looking for quite just variety.
+Then, multiply your count by four to urge your resting pulse.
+When checking pulse by hand, you look for quite just variety.

 Q. How can you lower your blood pressure?

-A. Here are 8 lifestyle changes you’ll make to lower your vital sign and keep it down.
+A. Here are 8 lifestyle changes you can do to lower your vital signs and keep them down.

-The cuff is placed on the patient’s arm, and therefore the cuff bladder is inflated with air until the external pressure exceeds the intra-arterial blood pressure and arterial flow past the cuff ceases.
+The cuff is placed on the patient’s rm.
+Therefore, the cuff bladder is inflated with air until the external pressure exceeds the intra-arterial blood pressure and arterial flow past the cuff ceases.

 The cuff bladder pressure is slowly released.
 A pressure sensor inside the cuff detects arterial pulsations as oscillations.